UTCWeb/utc-wp-yt/README.txt

 ### Welcome to this GitHub Repository

-This plugin is an open source WordPress plugin that filters unwanted video recommendations to YouTube embeds.
+This plugin is an open source WordPress plugin that filters unwanted video recommendations as well as limiting branding and controls in YouTube embeds.

 ## Installation ##